-La Tourte De Blettes translates to Swiss Chard Pie.
-But don't let that fool you.
-This can be served as a sweet dessert or the main course for a light supper.
+(Above: La Tourte De Blettes translates to Swiss Chard Pie.
+But don’t let that fool you.
+This can be served as a sweet dessert or the main course for a light supper.)

-Here’s a savory sweet pastry from southern France.
+Here’s a savory sweet pastry from our Southern France meal plan.
 I made this from a recipe card I picked up in the market in St. Remy last summer.
 Although there was an English translation, it wasn’t that good and so I had to figure out a few things, including the conversion of some measurements from grams to ounces.

 I also used a 10-inch round springform pan instead of an 11 x 8 x 1 inch tart pan (who has one of those?) and so there was leftover dough to make a few apple turnovers.

 (APPLE TURNOVER BONUS: If you have left over dough, simply roll it out.
 On one half, add peeled and sliced apples with some brown sugar, cinnamon, a dash of nutmeg and a slice of butter.
 Roll over other half of dough to cover apples.
 Seal edges.
 Brush with cream or milk.
 Prick with fork to create several steam holes and cook in a 350 oven until golden, about 20 minutes.
 Makes a nice after-school or after-work snack).